-- 5.15 We will remove your application from our housing list in the following circumstances: - If you ask us to do this - If you have been adequately re-housed - If mail we send to you is returned undeliverable - If you do not respond to our annual review - If we attempt to contact you on more than 3 occasions and you fail to respond - 5.16 If we cancel your application, you can contact us to re-apply at any time.
-A housing options solutions interview (HOSI) may be required if your circumstances have changed.
+- 5.14 We will remove your application from our housing list in the following circumstances: - If you ask us to do this - If you have been adequately re-housed - If mail we send to you is returned undeliverable - If you do not respond to our annual review - If we attempt to contact you on more than 3 occasions and you fail to respond - 5.15 If we cancel your application, you can contact us to re-apply at any time.
 Your date of application will be the date that you have re-applied to our housing list, this will not be backdated.